moonlapse-mud/server/README.md

 To initialise the database and run the server locally, you need to create a file in the base directory called `connectionstrings.json`.

-In there, you can either create a debug local db which uses sqlite3 as the backend and a db file called `moonlapse.db` in the base directory.
+In there, you can either create a debug local db which uses sqlite3 as the backend and a db file called `moonlapse.db` in the base directory, or you can use an existing database as a production environment.

 A debug `connectionstrings.json` looks like:
 ```json